bhillig/CShell/README.md

 and createCommandArg().
 The former uses the latter to build its structure. </br> </br>

 # Parsing the user's input
-The parsing process for each user input follows 3 distinct steps.
+The parsing process for each user input follows three distinct steps:
 1. **Separating the commands in the case of a pipline.** </br>
 Since the input could contain multiple commands piped together we store </br>
 the commands in a struct that contains a struct containting the info of </br>